 - This frosting is fabulous on nearly any cake or cupcake (or even muffins!).
-Slather it on this Healthy Carrot Cake Recipe, or make a half batch of the frosting for this Gluten Free Gingerbread or these Carrot Cake Muffins.
+Slather it on this Healthy Carrot Cake Recipe, or make a half batch of the frosting for this Gluten Free Gingerbread, this Banana Cake, or these Carrot Cake Muffins.

 - Make sure your cream cheese is fully softened to room temperature (this will prevent lumps).
 To soften it faster, cut it into cubes, transfer it to a bowl, and place the bowl on your stovetop or counter near your oven as it preheats.